-Everyone knows (and dreads) the monthly visit from Aunt Flo.
-But getting your period is only one small part of a larger cycle that takes place each month.
-And understanding how this cycle works can give you major clues into your health and body.
+Every woman is familiar with getting her period, but menstruating is only one small part of a larger cycle that takes place each month.
+And understanding how this cycle works can give you major clues into your sexual health, hormones, fertility, and more.

 According to womenshealth.gov, a woman’s menstrual cycle is: